rudionrails/quarry.nvim/README.md

 [![LuaRocks](https://img.shields.io/luarocks/v/rudionrails/quarry.nvim?style=for-the-badge)](https://luarocks.org/modules/rudionrails/quarry.nvim)

-**quarry.nvim** is a plugin to simplify the setup of LSP and other tools for your **Neovim** configuration.
-It build on top of Mason to orchestrate lsp setup and tools (DAP, formatter, linter) installation.
+**quarry.nvim** is a wrapper for mason, mason-lspconfig, and lspconfig to orgnize LSP setup for **Neovim**.

-## ✨ Features
+## ✨ Rationale

+Having multiple LSP can easily bloat your single-file configuration.
+You still want to manage LSP yourself so you still understand what is going on.
+So you need a simple way to split your setup into multiple files.

+### What quarry.nvim will do for you

-- Composable configuration that can be split for easier file management (best via lazy.nvim)
+- Composable LSP configuration that is split into multiple files (best with lazy.nvim)
-- Configure `ensure_installed` to install all available tools in mason, via mason-lspconfig
-- Install LSP (and other mason tools) and attach lazily on selected `filetypes`
-- Passes `vim.lsp.protocol.make_client_capabilities()` as default capabilities to every LSP
-- Passes `on_attach` to every LSP
+- Lazily install LSP the first time you open a relevant file to keep your Neovim startup blazingly fast
+- Install additional tools without fuzz, ex.
+DAP, linter, formatter (⚠️ configuration of those is still with you)
+- Configures minimal LSP capabilities and server setup, which can all be overwritten if needed

+### What will quarry.nvim not do for you

+- it is not a swiss army knife solution with with a one-line setup to automagically manage all your Neovim LSP, DAP, formatter, and linter needs.

+> [!IMPORTANT]
+>  If you are not interested in managing your own configuration, then you better head over to [none-ls](https://github.com/nvimtools/none-ls.nvim) or [lsp-zero](https://github.com/VonHeikemen/lsp-zero.nvim).

 ## ⚡️Requirements